AlexBHarley/permissionless-chainlink-feeds/README.md

 ### How does it work?

-By deploying a slightly modified (simplified could be the correct term here) version of the Chainlink OffchainAggregator, we can replay transactions from any chain Chainlink operates on via Hyperlane to your chain, only relying on the underlying security of Chainlink oracles themselves.
+By deploying a slightly modified (simplified could be the correct term here) version of the Chainlink OffchainAggregator, we can replay transactions from any chain Chainlink operates on via Hyperlane to your chain.
+Crucially, and what makes this useful, is we only rely on the security of Chainlink oracles themselves.

 ### Getting started